 Did that give you an advantage in class?

 Actually, I think I was the greenest in my class.
 Most of them were from the military.
 Some had worked as electricians, and they knew all the lingo.
 I was completely lost half the time at the beginning when they were explaining things.
 But as I studied, as I got good grades and read the books, I started making my way up, got faster and learned a lot.

 What was your favorite part about the program?

-The instructors, especially the lead electrical instructor Robert Padgett—and John Koelling.
+My favorite part about the program was the instructors, especially the lead electrical instructors.
 I enjoyed talking to them, hearing their stories about life in the field, how they messed with it, what to watch out for.
 They helped me when I was trying to find a job—what to look for, what not to look for.
 They were excellent instructors.

 Where are you working?

 I’m working with American Lighting and Signalization in Jacksonville.
 It’s repairing and putting up traffic lights, signal lights, signs, all of that stuff all over Florida.
 You’d be surprised how much electrical wire I have to pull.
 I haven’t done the wiring of the poles yet because I’m still new, so I’ve mostly been working on trenches and putting up poles, but there is a lot of electrical work involved in it.

 Through Career Services.
 They gave me a lead because they knew they were hiring, so I called and we talked.
 I liked the sound of how they did things, so I decided to apply.

 So you had a month between graduating and starting work?

 Only because I had some problems with my background check.
 The situation in Puerto Rico made the background check take forever, which was frustrating.